Follow

 Website: https://laravel.com

-Documentation: https://laravel.com/docs/8.x
+Documentation: https://laravel.com/docs/10.x

-We are mainly PHP developers and we cannot imagine using an other framework these days.
+We are mainly PHP developers and we cannot imagine using another framework these days.
 But if you are here, we guess your share the same feelings (let us know if not, we can provide some insights).

 Twill